 Is there a way to change the default version of BeamMP?

-for instance, in Steam Deck’s gaming mode, which is using wayland, if you were to try launching the NATIVE BeamNG binary from
+for instance, in Steam Deck’s gaming mode, which is using bare wayland (which is a window system, you can just ■■■■■■■ google it… also, well, maybe it’s not so bare as it is literally always in exclusive fullscreen mode), if you were to try launching the NATIVE BeamNG binary from ~/.local/share/Steam/steamapps/common/BeamNG.drive/BinLinux/BeamNG.drive.x64

-it then hilariously launches it in 1x1 pixel resolution. but then in its desktop mode, which is kde on xwayland, that can run both X11 and wayland apps, beamNG DOES work, except for the horrible screen flickering (epilepsy warning!), not to be confused with tearing, which can be fixed with a compositor
+it then hilariously launches it in 1x1 pixel resolution (if you googled it by now you would’ve understood by now why is that). but THEN in its DESKTOP mode, which is KDE under xwayland, that can run both X11 and wayland apps, beamNG DOES work… except for the horrible screen flickering (epilepsy warning!), not to be confused with screen tearing, which can be fixed with a compositor (unless you have integrated AMD graphics - its a nightmare) - screen flickering (blinking) CANNOT be fixed. period. it’s a FEATURE. it’s SUPPOSED to do that. that’s HOW wayland WORKS.

 instructions how to use NATIVE BEAMMP with PROTON / STL / WINE BEAMNG: